 - Volunteers (individuals) that are not working on behalf of an outside organization should register as volunteers with the Oakland Ed Fund.
 They are not subject to the Partnership Process.

 - After school or central office department selects provider to commence programs or services, school or department staff should send email introduction to Martin.Young@ousd.org (Cc: contact person), including the following information:

 - Name of service provider

 - Provider contact information

-- Partner is added to Pending Approval List.
-Schools and departments can monitor list for status of partner's deliverables.
-Partner is cleared to begin steps A & B.
+- Service provider is added to Pending Approval List.
+Schools and departments can monitor list for status of provider's deliverables.
+Community partner is cleared to begin steps A & B.

 Step A: Verify or Create Contract

 - Contact OUSD Partnerships at Martin.Young@ousd.org to verify existing board-approved contract (MOU or Professional Services Contract (PSC) submitted to Board of Education).

 - Certificate of Insurance

 - Clearance Letter(s) (TB and Fingerprinting)